quattor/quattor.github.com/_posts/2012-05-07-review-pan-in-clojure.md

     templates to functions and namespaces in clojure will also for the direct compilation into java byte code (and then into native machine instructions).
 This may significantly speed up the pan compiler.
-It will certainly simplify the implemetation by removing the interpretation code.
+It will certainly simplify the implementation by removing the interpretation code.
 * The pan templates are read from disk.
 The large number of such templates means that a lot of time is spent "statting" the file